jorisparet/hamoco/README.md

 - `hamoco-run --sensitivity 0.4 --scrolling_threshold 0.2` : adapts the sensitivity and sets a custom threshold value to trigger scrolling motions.
 - `hamoco-run --min_cutoff_filter 0.05 --show` : sets a custom value for the cutoff frequency used for motion smoothing and opens a window that shows the processed video feed in real-time.
 - `hamoco-run --scrolling_speed 20` : sets a custom value for the scrolling speed.
 Note that for a given value, results may differ significantly depending on the operating system.
+- `hamoco-run --margin 0.2 --stop_sequence THUMB_SIDE CLOSE INDEX_MIDDLE_UP` : adapts the size of the detection margin (indicated by the dark frame in the preview windows using `--show`), and changes the sequence of consecutive poses to stop the application.

 Configuration files with default values for the control parameters can be found in the installation folder, under `hamoco/config/`.
-Simply edit the file that corresponds to your operating system (`posix.json` for Linux and `nt.json` for Windows) to save your settings permanently, and hence avoid specifying the parameters by hand in the terminal.
+Simply edit the file that corresponds to your operating system (`posix.json` for **Linux** and `nt.json` for **Windows**) to save your settings permanently, and hence avoid specifying the parameters by hand in the console.

-**Hand poses & Mouse actions:**
+##### Hand poses & Mouse actions:

 - `OPEN` : the pointer is free and follows the center of the palm (indicated by the white square) ;
 - `CLOSE` : the pointer stops all actions.
 The hand can be moved anywhere in the frame without moving the pointer.
 This is used to reset the origin of motion (see the *nota bene* below) ;
 - `INDEX_UP` : performs a left-click at the current pointer location.
 Execute twice rapidly for a double-click ;